Pulkit3108/Gender-Detection-using-Facial-Features/README.md

 # Gender Detection Web App
 A Web App which is made using Flask Web Framework in Python to detect gender using facial features.
 The user can either upload image or can use webcam to detect gender.
-The Model is trained on 10,000 images of male and 10,000 images of female using sequetial model from TensorFlow by applying additinal layers.
+The Model is trained on 10,000 images of male and 10,000 images of female using sequetial model from TensorFlow by applying additional layers.
 The acccuracy is approximately 92%

 Link to Dataset: https://www.kaggle.com/cashutosh/gender-classification-dataset